Please ensure Javascript is enabled for purposes of website accessibility

 Five-Year Estimates

-Northern Virginia's age 25 and over population holding professional and graduate degrees in 2000 was 22.1% and in the 2017-2021 period was 29.4%, compared to the United States which was 8.9% and 13.1% respectively.
-Northern Virginia's strong growth in highly educated persons creates a strong, growing, and flourishing business community.
+Northern Virginia's age 25 and older population holding professional and graduate degrees in 2000 was 22.1% and in the 2019-2023 period it was 29.8%, compared to the United States which was 8.9% and 13.7% respectively.
+The considerable growth of the highly educated contributes to a flourishing and robust business community in Northern Virginia.

 Graduate or Professional Degree - Historic Compared to Current